<style>

 $ git pull handout main

-If you have any “conflicts” from Lab 3 (although this is unlikely), resolve them before continuing further.
-Run git push
+If you have any "conflicts" from Lab 3 (although this is unlikely), resolve them before continuing further.
+Run `git push` to save your work back to your personal repository.

 WeensyOS can, in principle, run on any computer with an x86-64 CPU architecture (like yours, most likely).
 For this lab, however, you will run the OS in QEMU, a CPU emulator.
 QEMU makes it possible to easily restart and debug WeensyOS, and you will use it in Project 4 as well.